ux3d/glTF-Sample-Viewer/README.md

 API
 ----

-Gltf sample viewer can be used without the web app, for example for integration into a thirdparty web application or for automated testing (see [Render Fidelity Tools](#render-fidelity-tools).
+Gltf sample viewer can be used without the web app, for example for integration into a thirdparty web application or for automated testing (see [Render Fidelity Tools](#render-fidelity-tools)).

 The API consists of several components that in combination allow flexible configuration of the gltf viewer.